paperclip-ui/legacy-paperclip/README.md

 > ☝🏻This example uses just about all of the features that Paperclip has to offer.
 No logic, just syntax for describing how your UI looks.

-The `<part />` elements expose the component's building blocks.
-These blocks are used in JavaScript code.
-More on that below 👇🏻.

 Here's what you see in VS Code as you type away:

 ![Simple todo preview](https://user-images.githubusercontent.com/757408/75791302-ff866580-5d31-11ea-8da9-1c43631f0626.gif)